 Let your personality and voice flow into your overall message, headline, call to actions and even visual elements.
 The goal is always to have a positive impact on your audience and reflect a tone that resonates.

 For example, the green widget might be the workhorse of your customer’s high-tech home.
 It ties all the other gadgets together.
 In this case, the tone would be no nonsense.
 In contrast, its yellow widget counterpart might be a boutique product that adds to the consumer’s at-home tech experience.
 You might make the tone more playful and even a little daring.
 It’s perfectly acceptable for different products to have a slightly different tone.
 However, the brand’s tone should be unique in itself and a direct outcropping of your corporate voice.

 In fact, it pays to be very careful when defining your tone.
 Check in on your nearest competitor.
 How is this company positioning its social brand?
 Is there anything you can learn?

-Avoid make a social media mistake – you don’t want to imitate this business’ presentation.
+Avoid making a social media mistake - you don’t want to imitate this business’ presentation.
 Not only would it raise a few eyebrows, but it would also make brand awareness difficult for your selected group of shoppers.
 You don’t want to send prospective buyers accidentally to the competition simply because the feel of your website and social media presence is too similar.

-You have a plan.
+More than a few social media marketing tips - you have a plan.
 Now, you also have a strategy to go with it.
 In the process, you define your target audience, create a tone that appeals to it, and find social media platforms that let you get the messages out.

 Choose the right time for your posts and don’t get lost in the minutiae.
 It’s essential to look to the big picture, monitor your social media ROI and keep your eyes on the overall goals you’ve set.
 Are you meeting them?
 Are you exceeding them?